 Once upon a time, indoor cycling was something that people simply had to get through because the weather prevented them from riding outdoors.
 Bikes were set up on rollers, which gave some scares to neophytes, or basic wind or magnetic trainers.
 The technology has jumped so that smart trainers allow interaction with apps that provide focused training.
 Training time is efficiently utilized and, as Mathew Hayman showed at Paris-Roubaix in 2016, riding indoors can prepare you for the biggest win of a career.
 Today you can race friends or ride the most famous climbs of the Tour de France in the comfort of your home while improving fitness for the days when the road beckons.

 Who is this book aimed at?
 Honestly, this is not clear as many people who are heavily invested in indoor training will be familiar with what is contained in the second half of the book already.
 I was surprised to discovered one year when attending spinning classes over winter than almost none of the other attendees actually rode bicycles outdoors.
-“Ride Inside” is packed with good advice but perhaps would be most appreciated by those new to both the discipline of training as well as the joys (yes, we can say that in 2020) of indoor cycling.
+“Ride Inside” is packed with good advice but perhaps would be most appreciated by those new to both the discipline of training as well as the joys (yes, we can say that) of indoor cycling.

 Foreword by Stephen Seiler, Ph.D

 The book is currently on sale at VeloPress for US$17.47.